- Make it fun

 And his verb friend Vera was always doing the same

 Not bad, huh?
 All the important information is in there.
-Yes, it’s ridiculous, but it will help your child remember.
+Yes, it’s ridiculous, but it will help you to remember.
 We highly encourage you to compose your own grammar rhyme or riddle.
 The sillier, the better! 🤡

-If your child is more of a visual learner, take advantage of flashcards, stickers, and sticky notes.
-Never underestimate the power of a highlighter. ✍️
+If you are more of a visual learner, take advantage of flashcards, stickers, and sticky notes and never underestimate the power of a highlighter. ✍️

-Try reading through a text with your child and use colour coding to highlight specific parts.
-Go through and try highlighting all of the conjunctions in yellow, all of the prepositions in pink, and the adverbs in green.
+Try reading through a text and use a colour coding system to highlight specific parts.
+For example, highlight all of the conjunctions in yellow, all of the prepositions in pink, and the adverbs in green.

 Consistency is key.
-Encourage your child to use the same colour coding system throughout their learning.
-This way, they’ll be able to visualise the colour in their head when it comes to identifying parts of a speech. 💬
+Make sure to use the same colour coding system throughout your learning so as not to complicate your memory.
+This way, you’ll be able to visualise the colour in your head when it comes to identifying parts of speech. 💬

 Another great visual trick is using stickers.
-Your child will have fun using stickers for full stops or creating a colour coding system using different stickers instead of highlighters.
+Have some fun using stickers for full stops or creating a colour coding system using different stickers instead of highlighters.

-Kids respond well when they’re having fun.
+Our brains respond well to having fun – that's why lots of teachers and learning apps gamify lessons and content.
 There are lots of games you can play to make the learning process more enjoyable. 😜

 Some of our favourites include:

-- Sentence jumble.
-Write out some jumbled sentences on a piece of paper or on flashcards, and ask your child to put them in the correct order.
-This can also encourage a lot of laughs, especially if you make sure that the sentence starts off as nonsensical as possible. 📒
+Ask a parent to write out some jumbled sentences on a piece of paper or on flashcards, then try to put them in the correct order.
+This ‘rearranging’ is a good way to challenge your brain and it can lead to a lot of laughs, too! 📒

 In case you need a little break from all those grammar raps you’ve been busy composing, check out some online learning resources.
-Experts from the BBC, British Council, and The School Run all have tons of material online to help your child with their grammar learning.
+Experts from the BBC, British Council, and The School Run all have tons of material online to help you with your grammar learning.

 Look out for fun worksheets, games, and quizzes online.
-It’s no secret that kids love computer games.
-These great online resources provide another way for your child to have fun while they learn.
+If you already like computer games then you are halfway there.
+These great online resources provide another way to have fun while you learn.